On building warrior women

 Culture of honor

 My own warrior women legacy is personified by my mother.
 My mother is of Native American descent on her mother’s side.
 She is a child of the Great Depression.
 Her father was physically disabled.
 She is a retired wife of a crop farmer and mother of eight.
-She is a survivor of three heart attacks and several life threatening surgeries.
+She is a survivor of three heart attacks and several life-threatening surgeries.
 She has lost her husband and a son, but she continues to find a smile every day, especially for her children of who she will fight to the end should someone cross any of them.
 My mother, my grandmother and great grandmother shared the same philosophies, virtues, pride, values, courage and discipline.
 These women all possessed an inner strength that cannot be defined with words.

 As Malcolm Gladwell theorizes in his book “The Outliers,” “The ‘culture of honor’ hypothesis says that it matters where you’re from, not just in terms of where you grew up or where your parents grew up, but in terms of where your great-grandparents and great-great-grandparents grew up.
 There is something in the air that we pick up from our parents and from the communities in which we’re raised.
 And that’s a powerful and persistent thing.”

 Knowing one’s family history can provide a deeper understanding of one’s self.
 It represents a person’s cultural foundation.
 Personal choice also plays a role in creating positive futures and building a stronger inner self.
-The Hillsborough County Sheriff’s Office Training Facility proudly displays words: “The pain of discipline or the pain of defeat… you choose.”

-Remember this: Training for an event oftentimes provides an opportunity to explore a person’s character and discipline.
+Remember this: Training for an event often provides an opportunity to explore a person’s character and discipline.
 The event itself provides an opportunity to display character and discipline.
 Running a marathon is a perfect example.
 For those who have finished a marathon understand the value of training for a marathon.

 Take control of your performance and future by writing an individual mission statement and posting it everywhere.
 Commit to writing your professional goals today.
 Find training that supports your goals even if it means investing your own time and money.
 Consider leadership training irrespective of your rank or position.
 Encourage your daughters to do the same in all of the aforementioned areas.
 Remember, they are watching.